sisoalbert/tensorflowjs-movenet/README.md

-# Classifying images using a pre trained MobileNet in TensorFlow.js
+# Object detection using pre trained COCO-SSD in TensorFlow.js

 ## Difficulty: Easy

 Please note: This demo loads an easy to use JavaScript class made by the TensorFlow.js team to do the hardwork for you so no machine learning knowledge is needed to use it.

-If you were looking to learn how to load in a TensorFlow.js saved model directly yourself then please see our tutorial on loading TensorFlow.js models.
+If you were looking to learn how to load in a TensorFlow.js saved model directly yourself then please see our tutorial on loading TensorFlow.js models

 If you want to train a system to recognize your own objects, using your own data, then check out our tutorials on "transfer learning".

 ## What can this demo do?

-This demo shows how we can use a pre made machine learning solution to recognize objects in images (aka a binary image classifier) on any image you wish to present to it.
-It should be noted that this model works best when a single item is in the image at a time.
-Busy images may not work so well.
-You may want to try our demo for Object Detection for that.
-For this demo we are using a model known as MobileNet, to [recognize 1000 common objects](https://github.com/tensorflow/tfjs-models/blob/master/mobilenet/src/imagenet_classes.ts) it has already been taught to find from the [ImageNet data set](http://image-net.org/).
+This demo shows how we can use a pre made machine learning solution to recognize objects (yes, more than one at a time!) on any image you wish to present to it.
+Even better, not only do we know that the image contains an object, but we can also get the co-ordinates of the bounding box for each object it finds, which allows you to highlight the found object in the image.

+For this demo we are using a model known as COCO-SSD, to [recognize 90 common objects](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts) it has already been taught to find.

 If what you want to recognize is in that list of things it knows about (for example a cat, dog, etc), this may be useful to you as is in your own projects, or just to experiment with Machine Learning in the browser and get familiar with the possibilties of machine learning.